Muye Liuxing: Plot summary

 The story takes place in 19th-century China during the Qing dynasty.
-Yang Hua, the son of Yun Ziluo and Meng Yuanchao, has trained for a decade in martial arts under his master Dan Qiusheng.
+Yang Hua, the son of Yun Ziluo and Meng Yuanchao, has trained for a decade in martial arts under his master, Dan Qiusheng.
 Unaware of his family background, he believes that Yang Mu is his father.

-After surviving a deadly battle against his master's enemies, Yang Hua chances upon martial arts manuals left behind by the 15th-century swordsman Zhang Danfeng and learns the skills, boosting his prowess in martial arts.
+After surviving a deadly battle against his master's enemies, Yang Hua chances upon martial arts manuals left behind by the 15th-century swordsman Zhang Danfeng and learns the skills, boosting his fighting prowess.
 He then disguises himself as a Qing army officer and travels to the Qaidam Basin to seek vengeance against Meng Yuanchao, whom he wrongly blames for his family's misfortunes.

 Along the way, Yang Hua meets Jin Biyi, the daughter of Jin Zhuliu and Shi Hongying, and falls in love with her.
 With her help, he learns the truth about his family, leading to a reunion with his father.
-He also renames himself "Meng Hua" to reflect his real parentage.
+He also renames himself "Meng Hua" to reflect his true parentage.

-Meng Hua later journeys to Tibet, uncovering a plot by the Qing government to provoke conflict among the Tibetan Buddhist schools, and helps to broker peace between the warring factions.
+Meng Hua later journeys to Tibet, where he uncovers a plot by the Qing government to provoke conflict among the Tibetan Buddhist schools, and helps to broker peace between the warring factions.
 He then joins the Mount Heaven Sect as a nominal member, and assists the Kongtong Sect in exposing internal corruption, helping his master Dan Qiusheng clear his name and become Kongtong's leader.

 In the final chapters, Meng Hua and Jin Biyi travel across the steppes of Xinjiang, aiding nomadic tribes and helping the rebels resist the oppression of the Qing government.
 Their adventures earn them the epithet "shooting stars over the grasslands", symbolising their wandering yet righteous lives on the frontier.